dart-lang/site-shared/doc/markdown.md

 There are two ways to document code blocks on our sites:

- 1. Standard markdown syntax using ``` fenced code like this:
+ 1. Use standard markdown syntax for fenced code like this:

         ```dart
         class C { ... }
         ```

- 1. [prettify][] Jekyll block tag, a custom plugin designed for use on our sites.
+ 1. Use the [prettify][] Jekyll block tag, supported via a custom plugin designed for use on our sites:

     ```
     {% prettify dart %}